kristofer/orzo/README.md

 #### File/Buffer
 * CTRL-S: Save the file
-* CTRL-Q: Quit the editor
+* CTRL-Q: Quit the Editor
 * CTRL-F: Find string in file
 	(ESC to exit search mode, arrows to navigate to next/prev find)
 * CTRL-N: Next Buffer
-* CTRL-B: List all the buffers
+* CTRL-B: List all the Buffers
-* CTRL-O: (control oh) Open File into new buffer
+* CTRL-O: (control oh) Open File into new Buffer
-* CTRL-W: kill buffer
+* CTRL-W: kill Buffer

 #### Cut/Copy/Paste & Deletion
 * CTRL-Space: Set Mark
-* CTRL-X: Cut region from Mark to Cursor into paste buffer
+* CTRL-X: Cut region from Mark to Cursor into paste Buffer
-* CTRL-C: Copy region from Mark to Cursor into paste buffer
+* CTRL-C: Copy region from Mark to Cursor into paste Buffer
 * CTRL-V: Paste copied/cut region into file at Cursor _Once you've set the Mark, as you move the cursor, you should be getting underlined text showing the current